Gender pay gap: Historical perspective

-In the United States, women's pay has increased relative to men since the 1960s.
+In the United States, women's pay has increased relative to men's since the 1960s.
 According to US census data, women's median earnings in 1963 were 56% of men's.
 In 2016, women's median earnings had increased to 79% of men's.
 Analysis from the Institute for Women's Policy Research published in 2017 predicted that average pay would reach parity in 2059.

-According to a 2021 study on historical gender wage ratios, women in Southern Europe earned approximately half that of unskilled men between 1300 and 1800.
+According to a 2021 study on historical gender wage ratios, women in Southern Europe earned approximately half as much as unskilled men between 1300 and 1800.
 In Northern and Western Europe, the ratio was far higher but it declined over the period 1500–1800.

-A 2005 meta-analysis by Doris Weichselbaumer and Rudolf Winter-Ebmer of more than 260 published pay gap studies for over 60 countries found that, from the 1960s to the 1990s, raw (non-adjusted) wage differentials worldwide have fallen substantially from around 65% to 30%.
-The bulk of this decline, was due to better labor market endowments of women (i.e. better education, training, and work attachment).
+A 2005 meta-analysis by Doris Weichselbaumer and Rudolf Winter-Ebmer of more than 260 published pay gap studies across over 60 countries found that, from the 1960s to the 1990s, raw (unadjusted) wage differentials worldwide fell substantially from around 65% to 30%.
+The bulk of this decline was due to better labor market endowments of women (i.e., better education, training, and work attachment).

-Another meta-analysis of 41 empirical studies on the wage gap performed in 1998 found a similar time trend in estimated pay gaps, a decrease of roughly 1% per year.
+Another meta-analysis of 41 empirical studies on the wage gap, conducted in 1998, found a similar time trend in estimated pay gaps: a decrease of roughly 1% per year.

-A 2011 study by the British CMI concluded that if pay growth continues for female executives at current rates, the gap between the earnings of female and male executives would not be closed until 2109.
+A 2011 study by the British CMI concluded that if pay growth for female executives continues at current rates, the earnings gap between female and male executives would not be closed until 2109.

+By 2022, cross-country comparisons show wide variation in the gender earnings gap, even after controlling for factors such as age, education, and part-time employment.
+The gap was lowest in Hungary at 9.9% and highest in South Korea at 40.6%.
+Analyses limited to wage differences within the same job category reveal a different distribution across countries.
+In Israel, gender was estimated to account for about 35% of the pay difference observed in identical roles.
+By contrast, in Hungary, nearly the entire within-job gap (96%) was attributed to gender.
+Spain recorded a relatively high share at 77%, while Germany (54%) and the United States (48%) were closer to mid-range levels.